"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Pharmacokinetics

-It is assumed that - after inhalation, most of the fumarate will be swallowed and then absorbed from the gastrointestinal tract.
-Plasma protein binding (albumin) - 31-38%.
-T1 / 2 of various metabolites - 13.9 and 12.3 hours.
+It is expected that after inhalation, most of the fumarate will be swallowed and then absorbed from the gastrointestinal tract.
+Binding to blood plasma proteins (albumin) - 31-38%.
+T1/2 of various metabolites - 13.9 and 12.3 hours.
 Metabolized in the liver.
 It is excreted in the urine unchanged and in the form of metabolites.

 Indications